Recycling and waste management

 In our operations, we aim to reduce waste, use materials effectively and ensure that the recycling rate is as high as possible.

 Most of the waste generated in Oriola’s operations comes from the packaging materials of the goods arriving at our warehouses and distribution centres.
 Enhancing waste recycling is one of the key initiatives of our environmental work.
 Efficient recycling allows the reuse of packaging waste as raw material instead of combusting it for energy.
 This saves natural resources, reduces CO2 emissions and minimises material waste.
-More detailed description of our waste flows can be found from GRI supplement 2021.
+More detailed description of our waste flows can be found in the Sustainability Report 2023.

 Preventing medicine waste from ending up in the environment

+In Finland, all pharmaceutical waste from human or animal healthcare and households is classified as hazardous waste.
 Returning unused medicines to a pharmacy prevents them from entering the environment through mixed waste or sewage systems.
-Our Swedish pharmacy chain, Kronans Apotek, collects hundreds of tonnes of pharmaceutical waste annually and delivers it for appropriate disposal.
-We encourage consumers to return unused or expired medicines to a pharmacy.
+We promote sustainable and safe medicine use in our daily operations and encourage consumers to return unused or expired medicines to a pharmacy.